 After dining, guests can stroll the hotel lobby to see more taxidermy and props of a local nature, as well as visit one of two gift shops that house a variety of travel necessities, some clothing, snacks, and souvenirs, including Native American crafts.

 Overall, this restaurant has a lot going for it in the way of atmosphere and convenience, considering its close proximity to the Grand Canyon and its attachment to the hotel complex.
 It also has some palate-pleasing dishes that visitors are sure to savor.
-But given its lackluster staff and overly expensive menu options, Canyon Star is in fact located near the Canyon but it’s not exactly a ‘star’.
+But given its lackluster staff and overly expensive menu options, the Canyon Star may well be located near the Canyon but it’s certainly not a ‘star’.